glyphr-studio/Glyphr-Studio-2/README.md

   exporting OTF files.
   - This means no UI Frameworks like React or Vue, and no helper libraries like Paper.js (except for shape combine actions).
-- The app build will output HTML, JavaScript, CSS, and asset files files:
+- The app build will output HTML, JavaScript, CSS, and asset files:
   - Continuing the ability to run on a local server (or online) without a back-end.
   - Build process using Vite for modules.

-## Timeline
+## Timeline / Retrospective

-While most user scenarios and functionality are the same as v1, the one main functionality improvement will be **multi-project editing** that will allow for cross-project copy/paste and merging fonts.
+While most user scenarios and functionality are the same as v1, the one main functionality improvement for v2 was **multi-project editing** that allows for cross-project copy/paste and merging fonts.

 The overall goal for v2 is codebase modernization.
 Much of the v1 code hasn't been